 Frame: This is the primary basis of your vehicle.
 It supports the weight of the engine and body.

 Suspension system: This refers to the setup that absorbs shocks, supports the weight of the vehicle, and keeps the tires planted on the ground.

 Steering system: The steering system allows the driver to turn the vehicle.
 The system allows light force from the steering wheel to turn the vehicle.

-Shocks: Shocks work to reduce bouncing, roll and sway, and brake dive and acceleration squat.
+Shocks: Shocks work to reduce bouncing, roll and sway, brake dive, and acceleration squat.
 They are oil pumps that control the movement of suspensions.
 If you notice that there is oil leaking, come to Luyet Automotive to make sure that the shocks are repaired properly.

 Control arms: Control arms work to make the motion of the wheels in line with the body of the car.
-Every 90,000 to 100,000 miles, the control arms can wear out, or hitting a pothole can make the control arms bend.
+Every 90,000 to 100,000 miles, the control arms can get worn out, or you can hit a pothole, which can make the control arms bend.
 If you notice your tires wear improperly, take your vehicle to Luyet Automotive to make sure your control arms are in good condition.

 For reliable suspension repairs, visit Luyet Automotive in Conway, AR.
 Call us today or use our convenient online form to book your visit!